amooma/rails-4.2-book/chapter02-ruby-basics.md

 Ruby only knows objects.
 Everything is an object (sounds almost like Zen).
 Every object is an instance of a class.
-You can find out the class of an object via the method .class.
+You can find out the class of an object via the method `.class`.

 An object in Ruby is encapsulated and can only be reached from the outside via the methods of the corresponding object.
 What does this